 - Char-Broil American Gourmet 300 Series Offset Smoker

 1. Char-Griller 1224 Smokin’ Pro Smoker

 The Char-Griller 1224 Smokin’ Pro smoker has the looks of an ideal offset barrel smoker.
-From the steel construction, to the wooden shelves and handles, this smoker will give you everything you need.
-The offset firebox barrel can be filled with charcoal; getting the smoke ready to head for the food.
-The side firebox and the grill barrel are made with a powder-coated steel construction so that it doesn’t deteriorate from rust.
-It will also be protected if it gets banged up here and there; giving you your money’s worth.
-The nonstick cooking grates are made with cast iron and do well against warping and frequent use.
+From its steel construction to its wooden shelves and handles, this smoker gives you everything you need.
+You can fill the offset firebox barrel with charcoal and get the smoke ready to head for the food.
+The side firebox and the grill barrel are made with durable, powder-coated steel that won’t rust or get banged out of shape.
+The smoker also has cast-iron, nonstick cooking grates, which hold up well against warping and frequent use.